 If the specified counter document does not exist, one is created with count value as 0 and the structure noted above.
 And so, the first returned value will be 1.

-JavaScript numbers are accurate only till 53-bits.
-Hence, using get() followed by an upsert() with CAS rather than increment() is recommended when using counts that may go beyond 253.

 Due to limitations in KV engine API, this operation cannot currently manipulate full document counters.

 binding